About Our Honeyberry Plants

 - Lonicera Caerulea v.
 Emphyllocalyx ( Japanese, Far East of Russia wild ones).

 So named Russian Honeyberry/Zhimolost' fruit 2 weeks before strawberries, Lonicera caerulea v. emphyllocalyx, so named Japanese Honeyberry/Haskap fruit 1 week before strawberries or at the same time.
 This Super Fruit contains rare trace element Selenium - the element of youth.
 Fresh/frozen eating or for any preserves: jam- jelly- juice-wine etc. ; cooking( sauces) or baking!
 The best ever source of natural antioxidants for Your well being!
 Recent research proves that honeyberries have nearly three times the number of antioxidants as wild blueberries have.
+Unique berries: one of most delicious and the healthiest at the same time!
 Berries Unlimited has been in full production of Honeyberries ( Lonicera Caerulea/Zhimolost'/Blue Honeysuckle/Haskap ) for 8 years.
 Our Honeyberries have Russian( Far Eastern part of Russia from the North to the South) and Kurils/Japanese origin.
 We have released more than 50 of our varieties.
 We sell Russian " Zhimolost' ".
 In English the common name is Honeyberry, Canadians call it Haskap ( their berries developed from Russian varieties, Japanese varieties or from Russian and Japanese crosses) after its Japanese common name Hasukapu in honor of our cooperation with Japanese Scientists from Sapporo, Japan.
 Berries Unlimited is the leader in production of Honeyberries in North America.
 We are also the largest exporter of Honeyberries in the United States.
 Don't forget to check out our option for Honeyberry Plants Wholesale!

 We also provide advice on growing honeyberry bushes and plants!
 Our Honeyberries are grown from tissue culture, they are virus indexed.
 In selecting Honeyberry varieties it is important to have a good pollinator.
 You should always remember that Honeyberries require at least 2-3 varieties for cross pollination.
 The more varieties You have the better pollination-production.